-ARHOME enrollment has increased steadily since 2020 primarily due to the public health emergency caused by the COVID 19 pandemic.
-CMS prohibits states from disenrolling clients from Medicaid programs for any reason, except when the client passes away, becomes incarcerated, moves out of state, requests to be disenrolled, or shifts to a different Medicaid program.
-That means clients who might have been disenrolled due to aging out of the program or because their income increased beyond the program limits have remained enrolled.
-Over the last seven quarters, ARHOME enrollment growth has slowed from about 3% each quarter to less than 1%.
+ARHOME enrollment has increased steadily since 2020 primarily due to the public health emergency (PHE) caused by the COVID-19 pandemic.
+Under the maintenance of effort (MOE)

+requirements of the Families First Coronavirus Response Act (FFCRA) CMS prohibits states from disenrolling beneficiaries from Medicaid programs, except when the beneficiary passes away, becomes incarcerated, moves out of state, requests to be disenrolled, or shifts to a different Medicaid program.
+That means beneficiaries who otherwise might have been disenrolled because their income increased beyond the program limits have remained enrolled during the PHE.

+Over the last four quarters, ARHOME enrollment growth has slowed to less than a half of a percent each quarter.